 Clinical principal investigators from the study leadership will evaluate each site prior to initiation to provide and assess adequacy of training and organization.
-Investigator meetings will occur periodically to address any impediments to subject enrollment, and protocol violations of concern.
+Investigator meetings will occur periodically to address any impediments to subject enrollment, discrepancies in treatment between centers, and protocol violations of concern.
+In addition, this will afford an opportunity to discuss any changes in the standard of care during the study period.